Understanding Projectile Motion with Derivations

 1.1 Conditions to apply

-• Applicable on all types of bodies
+• Applicable to all types of bodies

-• Axis through COM || Axis about which MOI is to be found out
+• The axis through the center of mass (COM) should be parallel to the axis about which the MOI is to be found out

 1.2 Theorem